I was not following Yakub Memon’s death penalty until I came across this news –

 If we recall the events that had happened after December 2012, we will know how many celebrities were aggrieved and how many of them wanted death penalty of the accused.
-In fact a sentiment in favour of death sentence was created carefully by these celebrities, politicians and judges then.
+In fact, a sentiment in favour of the death sentence was created carefully by these celebrities, politicians, and judges then.
 The then Chief Justice of India openly said that he wanted to join Delhi protests –

-Even Delhi rapists pleaded guilty, they helped the investigation (do any criminal have any option after getting caught in such high profile cases?) but for their conviction a special law was created under the pressure of so called intelligentsia.
+Even Delhi rapists pleaded guilty, they helped the investigation (do any criminal have any option after getting caught in such high profile cases?) but for their conviction, a special law was created under the pressure of so-called intelligentsia.
 Whereas, to save a terrorist the same people rallied for his mercy.
-Does this mean if someone kill several thousands and then become a govt. witness then they will not be punished?
+Does this mean if someone kills several thousand and then become a govt? witness then they will not be punished?

 In case of Yakub Memon who has killed hundreds of innocents, judges came out in his support and signed mercy petition while when some poor people were being sentenced for assault on one individual they wanted to punish them.

-Feminists like Kavita Krishnan however did not want death penalty for the rape accused even after Dec 2012 incident but she supported death penalty in a different way on her Facebook wall –
+Feminists like Kavita Krishnan, however, did not want the death penalty for the rape accused even after Dec 2012 incident but she supported the death penalty in a different way on her Facebook wall –

 She would not shed tears if a rapist (that included a juvenile accused) is hanged but will definitely oppose death penalty for a terrorist who had killed more than 250 people.